Jemzz/InfoTrack/README.md

 Set up is not needed for application, simply run the application and everything is automated

-The Connection string can be found in the application config under
+The API is created using minimal API with .NET 8 and SQL Server Express.
+The Connection string can be found in the appconfig.js under

 ```barn
 Scaper.API